-Xbox is a Video game console, enables you to play High-quality Video games anytime and anywhere.
+Xbox is a Video game console, that enables you to play High-quality Video games anytime and anywhere.
 You just need a Monitor/TV, Powerpoint, and an Internet connection to play high-end games.

 The Xbox series S is the new console launched by Microsoft on 10th November 2020 along with the Xbox series X. Both the consoles are part of the Xbox One family.

 Microsoft basically launched two models one is a high-end X model and the other much cheaper option is the Series S. Although the console is cheaper on paper but produced a top-class experience in gameplay.

 The Xbox Series S is easily one of the most exciting gaming consoles ever created.
 The inbuilt hardware may be less powerful but Microsoft integrates all the tech to create a Fast and responsive console.

 This console features the Xbox Velocity Architecture for high-speed gaming, a custom-build 512 GB NVMe SSD to reduce the loading time, and it comes with an Xbox Wireless Controller for easy gaming.